New e-cigarette brochure from North Carolina Poison Control

-Avoid a life-threatening poisoning in a hurricane
+Avoid a poisoning during and after a hurricane

 Along with damaging winds and rains, hurricanes also bring the threat of poisonings with them.
 Here are some prevention and survival steps that can help you avoid a poisoning after the storm.